 Video conferences at a glance:

-- Requires validation and setup, scheduled at least one week in advance
+- Scheduled at least one week in advance

 - Requires both locations to have specific hardware (e.g. Cisco Telepresence)

-- Requires both locations to provide IP or SIP address
+- For direction connections, requires both locations to provide IP or SIP address

 - Connects multiple locations